luminal0/Day2Test/README.md

-# Day 2 Test Satrio Coman Azizi @Dumbways.ID
+# Day 3 Test Satrio Coman Azizi @Dumbways.ID

 Making card with form and navbar
+Using JS as mailto